rhysforyou/gist-it/README.md

   OAuth token to have Gists attributed to their GitHub account.
 A token can be created [here](https://github.com/settings/tokens/new) and must include the `gist` scope.

+- **GitHub Enterprise Host (String)** Configure the hostname of a GitHub enterprise instance where Gists should be created.

+- **Use Http (Boolean)** By default, all requests are made to the GitHub API over HTTPS.
+  Setting this option allows communicating with an enterprise instance that is only served over HTTP.